fsharp/fslang-design/RFCs/FS-1134-try-with-in-sequence-expressions.md

 # Compatibility

-Please address all necessary compatibility questions:

-This is not a breaking change - the codepath is guarded by a language version switch.
+This is not a breaking change - new codepath is guarded by a language version switch.
 Previous version of the compiler would still see such code as an error.
-For compiled code, the combinator has to be present in Fsharp.Core.
+For compiled code, the combinator `EnumerateTryWith` has to be present in Fsharp.Core.
 If it is, code can be executed.

-When previous versions of F# compiler see the combinator in Fsharp.Core, they will not do anything with it.
+When previous versions of F# compiler see the combinator `EnumerateTryWith` in Fsharp.Core, they will not do anything with it.

 # Pragmatics